ivalaginja/2023-03-16_AdvancedGit_repo3_MPC/README.md

 see how merge conflicts arise, how to solve them, and how to work in a way that tries to avoid them in the first place, as best as possible.

+Further, we will see how pull requests can be used to perform regular testing of code before it gets merged into your main branch.

-We will also work through an example that shows how to provide a "conda recipe" for a Python installation that is needed to run the code on your repository.
+Finally, we will work through an example that shows how to provide a "conda recipe" for a Python installation that is needed to run the code on your repository.

 For further info, please contact: